flavioafc/QuestionAndAnswersApi/README.md

 5 - For unit and integration tests, type the command line in the terminal, informed below:
 	go test -v

-6 - Swagger Update
+6 - Swagger Update:
  - $ swag init